Tjaart55/Tjaart55/README.md

 - Automated software deployment after release or tag
 - Project and product planning and execution
 - Knowledge of Systems Engineering and Agile methodologies
-- Application Knowledge: Rail, Mining, Process Instrumentation, Home security
+- Application Knowledge: Rail, Mining, Process Instrumentation, and Home security

 # Hardware